 Confidential communications are those communications that cannot be disclosed to another person without the parties consent.
-Parties may speak confidentially with Holly Bankston, Professional Counselor in the Student Success Center - 409-933-8520, or off-campus resources including medical professionals, licensed professional counselors, pastoral (religious) counselors, and certain counselors at a victim's crisis centers which are listed under Community and Mental Health Resources.
+Off-campus resources including medical professionals, licensed professional counselors, pastoral (religious) counselors, and certain counselors at a victim's crisis centers which are listed under Community and Mental Health Resources.
 These individuals are not required to make a report to the College's Title IX Coordinator.